thompsonholly/pwatexteditor/README.md

 ## Description

-A user friendly app to edit text.
+A backend app to edit text.

 ## How to Use